zakcali/pubmedapi/README.md

 35636973
 35604621

-to do-1: 555757 is challening.
-Because published year for javascipt code, mistakenly finds 1981 instead of 1978

-mission accomplished-1:

-yilBilgisi=xmlDoc.evaluate ('//PubmedArticle/MedlineCitation/Article/Journal/JournalIssue/PubDate/Year', xmlDoc)

-document.getElementById('Year').value=yilBilgisi.iterateNext().textContent;

-to do-2: 35653776 is challenging. because abstracts are different for php and javascript code. <b>What is already known on this subject?</b> stops iterating
+555757 // for testing publication year, difficult for javascipt routine 35653776 // for testing abstracts including bold tags, difficult for javascript routine: <b> some text </b>